bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 You got 20 CS undergrads, who has this software to exchange pubkeys, encrypt a message, send it to your friend.
 And I think a couple people did it, but most people did not.
 And I know This is also the case because I worked at MIT for like five years.
-Ron Rivest, who's a professor there, who is the R in RSA, which is widely used, he would do this kind of stuff in class.
+Ron Rivest, who's a professor there, who is the "R" in RSA, which is widely used, he would do this kind of stuff in class.
 He would say, okay, everyone use GPG and send me an encrypted email.
 If you look on PGP key servers, there are hundreds of Ron Rivest's, because so many students registered their own key as Ron Rivest.
 And so there's just tons of old Ron Rivest keys, and you're like, well, are all these your keys?